 Find your true purpose before life kicks you in the teeth

-I wanted this last post of 2015 to be an indication of what to expect in 2016.
+I wanted this last post of 2015 to be an indication of what’s to come.
 We’ll continue to share insights on the latest trends in customer experience, influence marketing, and business but we’ll focus a little more on the “insights” part of that statement with a good measure of social responsibility.

 Asking marketers to not market themselves is like asking a human to not drink water or breathe air.
 It’s what we do; it’s in our blood.
 However, the adage “marketers ruin everything” rings truer for me today than ever before.